golang/glog/README.md

 klog
 ====

-klog is a permanant fork of fork of https://github.com/golang/glog. original README from glog is below
+klog is a permanant fork of https://github.com/golang/glog. original README from glog is below

 ----